An extended warranty is a type of insurance policy that gives you extra cover when something you bought breaks or stops working.

 You want accidental damage cover for your appliance

-Bear in mind that as technology advances, appliances are less likely to break and cheaper to replace.
+Bear in mind that as technology advances, appliances are less likely to break and become cheaper to replace.
 This could mean an extended warranty is an unnecessary cost.

 When looking for an extended warranty, you should check: